Living-Lemming/Villager-Pickup-Mod/README.md

 ## Compatibility

-Due to the way this mod is coded, it works with all modded villagers by default if they are not a separate entity (for example, you can't pick up wandering traders).
+Due to the way this mod is coded, it works with all modded villagers by default if they are not a separate entity.
+<br>(for example, you can't pick up wandering traders).

 ## Installation

-1. Download the mod from [Modrinth](https://modrinth.com/mod/villager-pickup) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/villagerpickup).
+1. Download the mod from [Modrinth](https://modrinth.com/mod/villager-pickup) or the [GitHub Releases](https://github.com/Living-Lemming/Villager-Pickup-Mod/releases).
 2. Place the downloaded mod file into the `mods` folder of your Minecraft server.
 3. Restart the server to apply the changes.